 - As a general rule, bone damage causes more swelling and bruising than soft tissue injury.

-- The only true way to be able to diagnose a pinky toe fracture is if the toe is clearly displaced.
+- The only true way to diagnose a pinky toe fracture is if the toe is clearly displaced.

-- Most fractures are not dislocated and simply have a crack but no displacement.
+- Most fractures are not dislocated and have a crack but no displacement.

 - A broken pinky toe will have more bruising and swelling than a sprained toe.